Laki: Consequences in North America

 In North America, the winter of 1784 was the longest and one of the coldest on record.
 It was the longest period of below-zero temperatures in New England, with the largest accumulation of snow in New Jersey, and the longest freezing over of Chesapeake Bay.
-At the time, the capital of the United States was situated on the Chesapeake at Annapolis, Maryland; the weather delayed Congressmen who were traveling there to vote for the Treaty of Paris, which formally ended the American Revolutionary War.
-A huge snowstorm hit the South; the Mississippi River froze at New Orleans and there were reports of ice floes in the Gulf of Mexico.
+At the time, the capital of the United States was situated on the Chesapeake at Annapolis, Maryland; the weather delayed congressmen who were traveling there to vote for the Treaty of Paris, which formally ended the American Revolutionary War.
+A huge snowstorm hit the South; the Mississippi River froze at New Orleans, and ice floes were reported in the Gulf of Mexico.

 Contemporaneous reports

 Kirkjubaejarklaustur, an important church farm in South Iceland, was the home of the Rev. Jón Steingrímsson (1728–1791), who left contemporary eyewitness accounts of the effects of the eruption and its aftermath.
-Today, Kirkjubæjarkaustur is a small village.
+Today, Kirkjubæjarklaustur is a small village.

 Gilbert White recorded his perceptions of the event at Selborne, Hampshire, England:

 The summer of the year 1783 was an amazing and portentous one, and full of horrible phaenomena; for besides the alarming meteors and tremendous thunder-storms that affrighted and distressed the different counties of this kingdom, the peculiar haze, or smokey fog, that prevailed for many weeks in this island, and in every part of Europe, and even beyond its limits, was a most extraordinary appearance, unlike anything known within the memory of man.
 By my journal I find that I had noticed this strange occurrence from June 23 to July 20 inclusive, during which period the wind varied to every quarter without making any alteration in the air.
-The sun, at noon, looked as blank as a clouded moon, and shed a rust-coloured ferruginous light on the ground, and floors of rooms; but was particularly lurid and blood-coloured at rising and setting.
+The sun, at noon, looked as blank as a clouded moon, and shed a rust-coloured ferruginous light on the ground, and floors of rooms, but was particularly lurid and blood-coloured at rising and setting.
 All the time the heat was so intense that butchers' meat could hardly be eaten on the day after it was killed; and the flies swarmed so in the lanes and hedges that they rendered the horses half frantic, and riding irksome.
 The country people began to look, with a superstitious awe, at the red, louring aspect of the sun; ...

 Benjamin Franklin recorded his observations in America in a 1784 lecture: